 Missy Graham’s work mostly consists of hand pulled monotypes.
 She was an apprentice of master printmaker Sumi Putnam for four years at the University of South Alabama.
 At the same time, she was a graphic design and photography student, and learned the techniques of early digital printmaking.
 She combined these two passions, but ultimately, is a modern printmaker.

-This is the fourth year for the GGAF Emerging Artist Program, which is designed to introduce two artists to the outdoor festival experience and is sponsored by Artel Gallery.
+This is the sixth year for the GGAF Emerging Artist Program, which is designed to introduce two artists to the outdoor festival experience and is sponsored by Artel Gallery.